stensonowen/page-mon/README.md

 EDIT: For now, as a placeholder, I'm just going to do something like what [Minix/cron.c](http://www.cise.ufl.edu/~cop4600/cgi-bin/lxr/http/source.cgi/commands/simple/cron.c) does and check every minute for which events have to fire.
 How it ends up is anyone's guess, though.

 ### Contact
 I've been meaning to check out [Pushjet](http://docs.pushjet.io/) for a while, and now that I've taken the time to read through the docs I really like it.
-I intend for the primary method of contact to be via pushjet.
+I intend for the primary method of contact to be via Pushjet.
 It'll be trivial to actually send the message, but the user will have to set up their phone/service (it's not hard!).
-I've included a sample config file with the pushjet data [here](src/pushjet.json), but in the future it might go in the primary config file or something.
+I've included a sample config file with the Pushjet data [here](src/pushjet.json), but in the future it might go in the primary config file or something.

+Email is (surprisingly) a little trickier.
+I had initially intended for the project itself to send the email, for which [lettre](http://lettre.github.io/lettre/lettre/index.html) looks pretty handy.
+However, it seems likely that this will not work for a majority of users (myself included).
+I intend to run page-mon from a server at home or school, meaning it will either use a residential ISP or the school network.
+The latter bans communication on port 25, and the former probably runs a high risk of looking like spam (and might also ban communication on port 25).
+Email is an important thing to have, as Pushjet is essentially only accessible via an Android phone.
+It also uses Google Cloud Messaging, which many people might justifiably find unacceptable.
+Pushjet is therefore not always an option, and it would be nice to have a reliable alternative.

+There are a few email api alternatives.
+Mailgun is currently my top choice.
+It seems reliable, has a generous free plan, and is largely open source.
+(If you know of a service that offers a similar product that is more open, respects user privacy, and doesn't sacrifice reliability significantly, message me.)

+I'll probably leave in some lettre functionality, as it might be nice to have on the off chance it will work.